DaleGates/powershell-scripts/AzureBulkScriptExecute/README.md

 ### **AzureBulkScriptExecuteMain.ps1**

 The main script to execute in order to use, this will use all of the above files relative to where the script is ran (keep them together in the same folder)

+`$maxJobs` variable can be changed at the top of the script to execute on more VM's at once

 Script will also detect what OS the VM is using and execute either powershell for Windows or Shell for Linux